Download (PDF: 326 KB)

 - The housing provider confirms in writing that they do not wish to participate.

 The Treasury has stated that further guidance is forthcoming, which will provide more details on these requirements.
-More information can be found on the Treasury Department’s Emergency Rental Assistance page.
+More information can be found on the Treasury Department’s Emergency Rental Assistance FAQ document.

 c.
 How do I access the federal rental assistance?